6syx/nationbot/README.md

 The `.env` file will contain your secrets, such as your Discord token and your Roblox cookie.

 If you need any further assistance, join the support discord [here](https://discord.gg/qgtXyssykc) or open an issue.
 My current discord at the time of writing this is notleo#6681.
+It changes often, so please check my profile.
 Do not trust any impersonators.

 (im terrible at doc writing ok please help)